12 Command Line Mistakes New Developers Make (and how to fix them)

 But for a new developer the struggle is real - you’ve done a git commit or merge and you’ve been whisked away from completing your command into some strange environment.

-vi is just a text editor though and knowing how to exit it in these situations is just one of things you’ll need to learn.
+is just a text editor though and knowing how to exit it in these situations is just one of things you’ll need to learn.

 If you find yourself in this situation, here’s how you exit vi.

-• Type :q to quit
+to quit

-So now you know how to exit the text editor vi your life is complete and you can sucessfully commit your code and complete your projects.
+your life is complete and you can sucessfully commit your code and complete your projects.

 Of course a much more straightforward text editor is Visual Studio Code and it’s quite handy to open this directly from your command prompt.